 The advantage of this is that when you sort by the subject in Outlook, you get all of the emails grouped together, and it is easy to recognize the client/product, because the subject contains the relevant information.

 Additionally, you should be able to determine which emails are the most important.
-Using a meaningful subject with keywords makes it easy to identify and categorize emails without actually opening them (and is also makes it easy to find them in "Sent Items").
-When emails are really important write IMPORTANT in the subject.
+Using a meaningful subject with keywords makes it easy to identify and categorize emails without actually opening them (and it also makes it easy to find them in "Sent Items").
+When emails are really important, write IMPORTANT in the subject.
 Other emails considered important or urgent should have the following in the subject field: